jundalisay/sp/content/en/research/sarkar/katha/chapter-07b.md

 contact was the only medium for spreading the mission and Baba’s ideals.
 Any reference to guru was forbidden.

+{{< l a="Baba" >}}
-Baba said, “The motivation inculcated by reference to the guru will not be permanent.
+The motivation inculcated by reference to the guru will not be permanent.
 Guru will not live forever, and when the physical form will be no more, your efforts will come to a halt.
-Therefore, always propagate the ideal".
+Therefore, always propagate the ideal.
+{{< /l >}}

 Following His instructions we were always talking about the ideals and spreading it through personal contact.
 Up to that time Ananda Marga had not come into